 Time zones are, fundamentally, a hack.
 They pretend that everyone within a wide strip of the Earth shares the same local time, which is obviously not true.
 And they’re political as much as they are geographical.

 The zones are not neat strips.
 They follow national and regional borders, creating wild zigzags on any map.
-Spain is geographically in the same zone as the UK and Portugal but uses Central European Time (UTC+1) because Francisco Franco aligned Spain’s clocks with Nazi Germany in 1940, and nobody ever changed them back.
-The sun sets absurdly late in Madrid in summer.
-Western China is officially UTC+8 (Beijing Time) but the sun doesn’t rise until 10 AM in winter in Kashgar, near the border with Kyrgyzstan.
-The entire country uses a single time zone because Beijing says so.
+Spain is geographically in line with the UK and Portugal but uses Central European Time because Francisco Franco aligned Spain’s clocks with Nazi Germany in 1940, and nobody ever changed them back – the sun sets absurdly late in Madrid in summer.
+Western China is officially UTC+8 (Beijing Time) but the sun doesn’t rise until 10 AM in winter in Kashgar; the whole country uses a single time zone because Beijing says so.
+France uses UTC+1 despite Brest being west of Greenwich.
+Western Argentina runs on UTC-3 though its geography suggests UTC-5.

-Half-hour offsets.
-India uses UTC+5:30, a compromise between the needs of Mumbai in the west and Kolkata in the east.
-Iran is UTC+3:30.
-Afghanistan is UTC+4:30.
-Myanmar is UTC+6:30.
-Newfoundland, that gloriously stubborn Canadian province, is UTC-3:30.
-The Marquesas Islands in French Polynesia are UTC-9:30.
+Odd offsets.
+India uses UTC+5:30, a compromise between Mumbai in the west and Kolkata in the east.
+Iran, Afghanistan, and Myanmar sit on their own half-hour offsets, as do Newfoundland and the Marquesas.
+Nepal is UTC+5:45 – the only country on a 45-minute offset.
 Sri Lanka briefly switched from UTC+5:30 to UTC+6 in 1996, then switched back six months later.

 And then there’s Eucla.
 On the Eyre Highway near the Western Australia-South Australia border, a handful of roadhouses and a telegraph station use UTC+8:45 – an unofficial timezone that splits the difference between Western Australia’s UTC+8 and South Australia’s UTC+9:30.
 It’s not recognised by any government.
 It’s not in any legislation.
 The locals just decided that neither neighbouring timezone made sense for them, so they invented their own.
 The IANA database doesn’t even have an entry for it – it falls under Australia/Eucla with a +8:45 offset, one of the most obscure timezone entries in the world.
 If you’re driving from Perth to Adelaide and you stop for petrol at Border Village, you’re in a timezone that officially doesn’t exist.
 Your phone will probably show the wrong time.
 Welcome to Australia.